Marketing is getting tougher.

-As we add more international users, we’ll continue to track this data and paint a more finely detailed picture of webinar attendance rates around the globe.
-But for now, start with our recommendations, see what happens, and experiment from there.
+As we add more international users, we’ll continue to track this data.
+But for now, start with our recommendations, see what happens, and experiment.

 Feature note: look for a webinar platform that displays the date/time in the visitor's local time zone on the registration page.
 It's one less obstacle to signing up!

 Timing for You: The "2 Weeks Out" Rule

 The timing of your webinar also affects you as the host.
 I recommend keeping yourself honest with some preemptive scheduling.

 If it's the first time you're delivering a given webinar, you’ll need a bit of lead time to prepare.
 But you don't want too much lead time, or you'll fall off track.